rch4-org/rch4-org.github.io/content/contact.md

         name: message
         label: Message
         options: []
-      - input_type: checkbox
-        name: consent
-        label: >-
-          I understand that this form is storing my submitted information so I can be contacted.
-        is_required: true
       - input_type: select
         name: blood-test
         label: Do you have a recent full blood test available?